mlflow/mlflow/docs/source/model/dependencies.rst

 ********************************************************
 Now that you know the missing dependencies, you can create a new model version with the correct dependencies.
 However, creating a new model for trying new dependencies might be a bit tedious, particularly because you may need to iterate multiple times to find the correct solution.
-Instead, you can use the ``mlflow.models.predict`` API to test your change without actually needing to re-log the model repeatedly while troubleshooting the installation errors.
+Instead, you can use the :py:func:`mlflow.models.predict()` API to test your change without actually needing to re-log the model repeatedly while troubleshooting the installation errors.

 To do so, use the **pip-requirements-override** option to specify pip dependencies like ``opencv-python==4.8.0``.